IMG_1701.jpg

 Though born in the Bay Area, Ryan began his career in Southern California, soaking up world culinary knowledge from stints at various bistros featuring everything from Vietnamese to French to Indian cuisine.
 He cut his teeth in fine dining and pastry at the Ritz Carlton, Laguna Niguel before joining a team that would go on to earn two Michelin Stars at Baumé Restaurant with Ryan as Chef de Cuisine.
 He enjoyed stints as Executive Chef of several restaurants throughout the greater Bay from Santa Cruz to San Francisco, where as Chef of Verbena in Russian Hill, he decided to finally “put down roots” in The City and open Merchant Roots.
 Ryan is a passionate chef with a proud Italian heritage, who has spent his career honing his skills.
 He is is devoted to handmade pasta, charcuterie, and all things sweet.

-Christopher King, Chef de Cuisine
+JJ Chan, Chef de Cuisine

 Christine Hirtzel, General Manager | Wine Director